 For many couples, their largest asset and investment is their home.
 It’s no surprise, then, to have concerns about what will happen to the property in the event of a divorce.
 No divorce is the same, meaning there’s no easy way to answer what happens to the family home.
 Thankfully, we can look at Colorado’s property division laws to weigh the potential outcomes and guidance.

-To learn more about property division in Colorado Springs, contact Knies, Helland & McPherson today.
+To learn more about property division in Colorado Springs and the Greater Denver Area, contact Knies, Helland & McPherson today.

 Marital Property Vs. Separate Property